NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_melee_combat.md

 ## Attack Ability

 A Melee Attack starts with the **Attack Ability**.
-This Ability defines important elements for a **Melee Attack**.

 <img src="cbt_melee_ability.png" alt="Melee Ability" border-effect="line" thumbnail="true"/>

+Within the **Melee Attack** category, you can decide if successful attacks against a target will result in a **Target Lock**, and the **Gameplay Effect** to apply on successful hits.

-First, the **Animation Provider** determines which animation should be played during the attack.
+Then, the **Animation Provider** determines which animation should be played during the attack.
 The default animation provider uses a single animation montage and section name, but you could create other Animation Providers that will pick certain animations using any **criteria**, such as the type of weapon currently in use.

 The next section, **Motion Warping**, allows you to define a way to collect targets, via the **Targeting Preset** to warp the animation. **Motion Warping** is a technique where the animation's **Root Motion** is scaled enough to travel a specific distance or rotate to a certain target.
 You can also apply a **Warp Offset** that will reduce the distance to travel between the attacker and the target.

 ## Melee Scan